Megamemnon/trs-lisp/README.md

 ### Primitives
 The following procedures are provided in order to facilitate implentation of other procedures via macros:
+- strcmp - returns the result of a C strcmp of two arguments
 - type - returns the type of its first argument as a string

 The following R5RS procedures are implemented as primitive operators: